 Teen Craft & Trade Intensives

-Hands-On Summer Programs in Boston
+Hands-On Programs in Boston

 Led by expert NBSS faculty and alumni, students will develop real-world skills, expand their network, and create something with their hands—all while exploring career pathways in the skilled trades.
 All classes take place at our award-winning 64,000 sf facility in Boston’s historic North End neighborhood.